shhqq/leetcodeTe/README.md

 In the second iterate, find the elements which are still positive.
 The result is made up of their indices.

 ### Problem 455 assign cookies
-Use two pointers to track the children and cookies respectively.
+Use two pointers to track the children and cookies, respectively.
 Is it the Greedy?
 ### Problem 461 Hamming distance
 Use bit opeartion '^'.